 Columbus Public Health helps stop the spread of disease in our community by tracking and investigating infectious diseases and providing guidance and monitoring to affected individuals.

-Reporting of cases of infectious diseases and related conditions is a vital step in controlling and preventing the spread of communicable disease.
+Reporting cases of infectious diseases and related conditions is a vital step in controlling and preventing the spread of communicable disease.
 By law, a number of infectious diseases must be reported in Ohio.

 Many things can cause illness when people eat food or drink water.
 Columbus Public Health reviews reports of illness from the community and food business owners.